 The Risks We Face

-The Code of Professional Conduct exists to protect both accountants and their clients.
+The Code of Professional Conduct protects both accountants and their clients.
 Ignoring or failing to uphold these standards can lead to serious consequences, including:

 - Financial penalties